 - Survey and mark out the extent of the tree screens.
-The northern tree screen would be offset from the excavation limit by approximately 10 metres. - Planting preparation works will involve broad scale spraying of pasture grasses. - Mulching the planting areas to a depth of 100mm using clean tree mulch. - Planting the screens using plant species consistent with those identified in Section 7.5.2 supplied as tubestock from a reputable local plant grower or commercial nursery.
-The species have been selected to minimise the risk of root jacking and rockfalls associated with the highwall crest. - Planting grasses on the edges of the planting screens to minimise pasture grasses encroaching into the site. - Initial watering of all plants on the day of planting if required. - Installation of a drip irrigation system to provide water to the plants during dry conditions.
+The northern tree screen would be offset from the excavation limit by approximately 10 metres. - Planting preparation works will involve broad scale spraying of pasture grasses. - Mulching the planting areas to a depth of 100mm using clean tree mulch where access permit. - Planting the screens using plant species consistent with those identified in Section 7.5.2 supplied as tubestock from a reputable local plant grower or commercial nursery.
+The species have been selected to minimise the risk of root jacking and rockfalls associated with the highwall crest. - Hydromulch may also be applied incorporating the target vegetation species to supplement planted tubestock. - Planting grasses on the edges of the planting screens to minimise pasture grasses encroaching into the site. - Fencing will be established around the screen where practicable to exclude stock and other grazing animals. - Initial watering of all plants on the day of planting if required. - Installation of a drip irrigation system in any areas without consistently high soil moisture, to support growth during seedling establishment.